RaggedyCoder/Donate_Life/README.md

 ## License

-This project is licensed under the [GPL-2.0](https://opensource.org/licenses/GPL-2.0 "GPL-2.0 License Desc")
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details